readmeio/api-explorer/packages/api-explorer/README.md

 - `oauth` - whether this project uses oauth or not
 - `suggestedEdits` - whether suggested edits are enabled or not.
 This just toggles the button.
 - `tryItMetrics` - function to call when request is made
-- `variables` - user specific variables, setup via JWT login to ReadMe
+- `variables.user` - user specific variables, setup via JWT login to ReadMe
-- `defaultVariables` - default project variables
+- `variables.defaults` - default project variables
 - `glossaryTerms` - glossary terms defined in the ReadMe project

 ## Credits